msrxse/grouped-tasks-accordion/README.md

 # Lodgify Grouped Tasks

 Take home exercise for Lodgify.
 A widget to shows the current progress of the profile creation of an user.
-Basically an accordion which content are tasks (checkboxes) and checking on those will add to the total percentage displayed on the annexed progressBar.
+Basically an accordion which content are tasks are checkboxes.
+The user will be able to check and/or uncheck one of the tasks and see the progress bar change and if a group have all the checks it should be marked as green.

 To start development server: